johnandersen777/scitt-api-emulator/README.md

 # ACDC FastAPI

 This project sets up two FastAPI servers, Alice and Bob, running on separate ports using Docker containers.
+It verifies ACDC messages between Alice and Bob.

 ## Setup Instructions